ACooperDev/WebSDK/ReadMe.md

     - Camera password.
 Defaulted: ""
 - Get or set after a camera is created
   - cogsock
+    - A new CogSocket("ws://ip:port/ws")
   - session_id
+    - The unique session represnting a connection to a cmaera.
+Example: cam0/hmi/hs/~152028e7
   - keep-alive_task
+    - A request to keep the current session alive and availble.
+Default sessions are only kept alive for 30 seconds.
+Limits [3, 30000]
   - root
+    - Defaulted: 'cam0/hmi'
   - cells
+    - Defaulted 'A0:Z100'

 ## Camera Methods
 - connect_async()